meghanstovall/monster_shop_1911/README.md

 ![Screen Shot 2020-02-25 at 11 48 02 AM](https://user-images.githubusercontent.com/52808022/75277652-a2386480-57c5-11ea-935e-af97b41d8bbb.png)

-You can now move in to the project and open it from your text editor.
+You can now move in to the project directory and open it from your text editor.

 ## User Roles for Monster Shop

-1. Visitor - this type of user is anonymously browsing our site and is not logged in. you will be able to visit parts of the site and view both merchants and their products to see if there is anything that interests you.
+1. Visitor - this type of user is anonymously browsing our site and is not logged in.
+You will be able to visit parts of the site and view both merchants and their products to see if there is anything that interests you.

 ![](https://media.giphy.com/media/KxzIoPXhASyOE7O7H2/giphy.gif)